technicalpickles/node-duo-api/README.md

 - `DUO_API_IKEY`: duo api integration key.
 - `DUO_API_SKEY`: duo api secret key.

 Optionally, you can also set an additional environment variable, `DUO_API_USER` to a valid duo username in your account to enable more rigorous user lookup testing.

-then run `gulp test`.
+Then, after setting the environment variables, run `gulp test`.

 ```bash
 cd node-duo/